 Inferencing causality using data from Australia’s largest cultural heritage crowdsourcing platform reveals that the spontaneous trend of volunteer engagements does not always align with the platform’s interest.

-I am teaching the following courses at Southeast University, China:
+I taught and coordinated the following courses at Southeast University, China:

-I have taught and coordinated several courses at University of South Australia, including:
+I taught and coordinated several courses at University of South Australia, including:

 INFS 5100: Predictive Analytics, 2020.